HappySpring/Easy_NetCDF/Readme.md

 ### Know problems

-+ Do not support groups.
-It should not be hard to add this.
-However, all files I use in my research come without groups.
-So there is not plan to add this feature.
++ This toolbox does not support groups.
+And there is not plan to add this feature in near future.

 -----------------------------------------------